 Minors have either a provisional license or a permit.
 If the adult was in the car, or if an adult was in the car, then it’s likely that their insurance will take responsibility.
 When teens drive with a permit in Georgia, the state requires that a responsible and licensed adult monitor the driver.

 When minors have a provisional license, they can take the car out on their own.
 However, insurance companies rarely cover minors without an adult taking responsibility for the minor’s action.
 Essentially anything a minor does fall back to the guardian’s insurance policy which covers them.

-For example, Uber drivers are not liable for a crash as long as they were actively on an Uber ride, and were following the rules of the road.
+For example, Uber drivers are not liable for a crash as long as they were acting on an Uber ride, and were following the rules of the road.
 However, if they were off-duty, then they are liable.
 Taxi drivers don’t have to worry about this so much because they aren’t driving the same vehicles for personal use as they are for professional use.

-Then when it comes to professional private drivers, or chauffer’s the company is almost always liable.
+Then when it comes to professional private drivers, or chauffers’s the company is almost always liable.
 However, it really depends on the company’s policy and again, the situation.
 For example, if the driver was under the influence, then the company would likely not cover the crash.
 The example of extreme recklessness of the driver voids their coverage.

-When Is It Time To Contact An Atlanta Car Crash Attorney ?
+When Is It Time To Contact An Atlanta Car Crash Attorney?

 Anytime someone who is not the driver of the vehicle is part of a crash.
 You should get an attorney.
 It’s possible that if it’s an adult, they’ll give you their personal policy information which doesn’t cover the vehicle they were driving.
 Or, they not have had permission to operate that vehicle.

 A lawyer will go through the specifics of the case and pinpoint who should have liability as it applies to the involved insurance company’s policies.
 They will also go through employment conditions for professional drivers to try to find out if the driver or company is responsible.